 Spike returns to the vampire lair, where the Anointed One demands penance for attacking too early.
-Spike goes through the motions of apologizing—then, fed up, he simply throws the boy in a cage and pulls it into the sun, killing him.
+Spike goes through the motions of apologizing—then, fed up, he simply throws the boy in a cage and pulls it into the sun.
 Looks like there's a new el jefe in town, one who looks like he may stick around for a while.
 You know, for fun and frolic.

 - All There in the Manual: In response to Spike's offer of food, Dru complains that she's hungry, and that she misses Prague.
 Spike points out that she nearly died in Prague; "Idiot mob."
 This was expanded on in the comics, where a flashback shows Drusilla being captured by a human "Inquisitor" and thrown into a Prague jail.
 The inquisitor proceeds to torture Drusilla in a unique chair built with retractable spikes.
 Spike didn't fare much better, as he almost got dusted and tossed into a lake by an angry mob.